ImagicTheCat/Luaoop/README.md

 -- get private space table of the instantiated object class.getprivate(o)

+-- return a new table giving access to the passed table properties -- (deep, recursive safe access on subtables)
+-- useful to protect global class data from modifications (only if getmetatable is not allowed) class.safeaccess(t)

 -- return classname or nil if not a class or instance of class class.name(t)